apache/mxnet/docs/system/note_data_loading.md

     data_shape=(3,28,28),
     # Batch Parameter, tells how many images in a batch
     batch_size=100,
-    # Augmentation Parameter, when offers mean_img, each image will substract the mean value at each pixel
+    # Augmentation Parameter, when offers mean_img, each image will subtract the mean value at each pixel
     mean_img="data/cifar/cifar10_mean.bin",
     # Augmentation Parameter, randomly crop a patch of the data_shape from the original image
     rand_crop=True,